Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

             z:X //The integer Z coordinate
         }
     },
-    tags:[] //A list of tags to append to the furniture's default tags used to target the furniture in functions.
+    room:X, //Room number that this furniture is in.
+Default = room number of whoever is @s on function call, if absent = 0. tags:[] //A list of tags to append to the furniture's default tags used to target the furniture in functions.
 Default = none.
 }
 ```